Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 Three practical scenarios: from real jobs to EB-2 / EB-3

-Below are simplified but realistic scenarios.
-They show how to connect a concrete current situation with a target EB-2 or EB-3 category through a sequence of moves instead of abstract tips.
+The scenarios below are simplified, but realistic.
+They show how a concrete current situation can connect to a target EB-2 or EB-3 category through a sequence of deliberate moves rather than generic advice.

 Scenario 1.
 I work in IT on contracts